Diversity Makes a Difference

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+The typical student is between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Austin Graduate School of Theology, 2.3% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Austin Graduate School of Theology, 2.3% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Austin Graduate School of Theology #1,841 in the nation for student age diversity.

 Take a Look at Age Diversity at Austin Graduate School of Theology

-Analyze the age range of Austin Graduate School of Theology undergraduates with the following chart.
+Analyze the age range of Austin Graduate School of Theology students with the following chart.

 Questions About Diversity

 - Is Austin Graduate School of Theology supporting and attracting students from all backgrounds?

 Even a school with great racial, ethnic, and location diversity may not be diverse when it comes to the financial backgrounds of their students.
 To get a better idea of how Austin Graduate School of Theology is supporting low-income students check the Financial Aid Page.